During my time at Booster, on several occurrences we’ve come across the need to perform some operation based on some conditions.

 This is a custom method that every other system using our Requirement system needs to define in order to provide the “context” I’ve been referring to since the beginning.
 In this method you can do whatever you need in order populate all the supported properties you expect to use in your data model defined in the db.

-1. We grab the customer/promotion we sent as parameters.
+- We grab the customer/promotion we sent as parameters.

-2. Generate supported properties will massage the customer‘s instance if needed, it might load a bunch of other collections from the db and link them to the customer, maybe check if the customer has an order and also include that.
+‘s instance if needed, it might load a bunch of other collections from the db and link them to the customer, maybe check if the customer has an order and also include that.
 Pretty much whatever you want as the “context” needs to be generated in that method.
-Think about this method as a helper method that all the Requirement system uses will go through (e.g.: we expect that every customer in context will have the vehicles that are attached to that customer).
+Think about this method as a helper method that all the Requirement system uses will go through (e.g.: we expect that every customer in context will have the vehicles that are attached to that customer). - After massaging, populating and preparing our supported properties, let’s call the meat of our system that will do a bunch of evaluations recursively in order to check whether we pass or fail the rules specified.

 function generateSupportedProperties (params) {